-John Gerard Annal was born in 1892 in Warboys, Huntingdonshire; the son of Henry Sinclair Annal, a chemist and his wife Caroline.
-In the 1911 Census he is recorded as an assistant chemist, apprenticed to James Henry Shepherd in Clevedon, Somerset.
-Shepherd’s chemist shop was, perhaps coincidentally located at Malvern House, Hill Road in that town.
+Jack is recorded on the 1911 Census as an assistant chemist, apprenticed to James Henry Shepherd in Clevedon, Somerset.
+Shepherd’s chemist shop was, perhaps coincidentally located at Malvern House, Hill Road in the town.

-Soldiers Died in the Great War record him having enlisted in the 1/4th Somerset Light Infantry in Bath, which is where the unit was based.
+The publication Soldiers Died in the Great War subsequently recorded Jack as having enlisted joined the Somerset Light Infantry (SLI) at Bath.
 However at the outbreak of war, the Malvern News gave his home address as Belle Vue Terrace, Great Malvern.
-It can only be presumed at this stage that he was working in a chemist in the town – perhaps Manders on Belle Vue Terrace.
+Perhaps he was working at a chemist in the town – perhaps Manders on Belle Vue Terrace?

-The 1/4th Somersets were part of the Wessex Division at the beginning of the war.
-The division sailed from Southampton to Bombay on the 9th November 1914 where the formation was dissolved.
-In January 1916 the Somersets landed at Basra as part of the 37th Indian Brigade and took part in operations in Mesopotamia.
+In August 1914 Jack Annal joined the 1/4th SLI, part of the Territorial Wessex Division at the beginning of the war.
+The division sailed from Southampton to Bombay on the 9th November 1914, where the formation was dissolved.

 James, Brig E A British Regiments 1914 - 18 1993